ACUPUNCTURE AND THE FIVE

 I have practiced this medicine wholeheartedly for 30 years.
 In doing so, a depth of understanding and insight has unfolded that I could not have imagined was there.

 In 2021and 2022, I will offer 9 courses for acupuncture practitioners presenting and building on the following content.
 They will be available via live in-person webinars in short 5 hour blocks.
 Remaining faithful to the classical Daoist five-element tradition, this material deepens our understanding and practice of every aspect of Five Element theory.
 I offer them as a series, meant to be taken together in sequence.
-45 NCCAOM (pending) ceus will be available.
+45 NCCAOM ceus are available.

 These courses are intended for all 5E acupuncturists, experienced and new.
 I also encourage acupuncturists and health care practitioners from other traditions to consider taking these courses should you want to become familiar with the Five Element paradigm.
 Contact me if you have questions.